Zero-divisors of semigroup modules

 \begin{theorem} Let $M$ be an $R$-module and $S$ a commutative, cancellative and torsion-free monoid.
-Then the $R[S]$-module $M[S]$ has few zero-divisors of degree $n$, if and only if the $R$-module $M$ has few zero-divisors of degree $n$ and Property (A). \end{theorem}
+Then the $R[S]$-module $M[S]$ has few zero-divisors of size $n$, if and only if the $R$-module $M$ has few zero-divisors of size $n$ and Property (A). \end{theorem}

 \begin{proof}